pasqal-io/pyqtorch/docs/index.md

 \end{pmatrix}
 \end{cases}$

- The initialization of noise gates is done as primitives, but they also consider the `probability` that noise affects the system as a parameter.
+ Noise gates are `Primitive` types, but they also request a `probability` argument to represent the noise affecting the system.
 And either a vector or a density matrix can be used as an input, but the output will always be a density matrix.

 ```python exec="on" source="material-block"
 import torch